 Indeed, it might be.
 But what’s fastest and cheapest isn’t always also good for you.
 Nor does the fastest and cheapest option necessarily have the best return on investment.

 In this post, we’ll give you 5 reasons why you should invest in custom eLearning development.
 Starting with…

 1. You know you better

-All those authors of pre-built online training courses have one thing in common: they are not you.
-They might write stuff relevant to your industry, and they might even have titles covering subjects that you need to cover in your employee training, but they know neither your particular organization, nor its particular goals.
+All those authors of pre-made online training courses have one thing in common: they are not you.
+They might write stuff relevant to your industry, and they might even have titles covering subjects that you need to cover in your employee training, but they know neither your particular organization nor your particular goals.